-- approved by the department chair. - The chair of the committee shall be a Concordia graduate faculty. - Exceptions shall be approved by the department chair.
+- A student's committee shall consist of a committee chair and a reader approved by the department chair. - The chair of the committee shall be a Concordia graduate faculty. - Exceptions shall be approved by the department chair.

 Requirements for Graduation